Hosni Mubarak ruled Egypt for almost 30 years until he was swept from power in a wave of mass protests in February 2011.

 Since then, he has survived at least six assassination attempts - the narrowest escape shortly after his arrival in the Ethiopian capital, Addis Ababa, in 1995 to attend an African summit, when his limousine came under attack.

-Then, in a televised address on 1 February, following mass protests in Cairo and other cities, Mr Mubarak announced he had decided not to stand for re-election in September.
+It all came to an end in a televised address on 1 February 2011, following mass protests in Cairo and other cities.
+Mr Mubarak announced he had decided not to stand for re-election later that year.

 Protests continued and on 10 February he appeared on state television to say he was handing over powers to his vice-president, but would remain as president.